iamtejasbele/Python-Course-by-Tutedude/README.md

 # Module 3: Control Structures in Python

 # Task 1: Check if a Number is Even or Odd
-This Python script determines whether a given number is **even or odd**, with added error handling to manage invalid user input.
+This Python script determines whether a given number is even or odd, with added error handling to manage invalid user input.

 Functionality:
 1. User Input Handling:
    - The program prompts the user to enter a test number (`n`).
    - It attempts to convert the input into an integer using `int(input(...))`.
-   - If the input is not a valid integer (e.g., letters or symbols), an **error message is displayed** instead of crashing.
+   - If the input is not a valid integer (e.g., letters or symbols), an error message is displayed instead of crashing.

 2. Even-Odd Check using Modulus Operator (`%`):
    - If `n % 2 == 0`, the number is even.